microsoft/mcsa-observability/README.md

 This repository contains reference architecture, code sample and dashboard template for tracking Azure resources availability (uptime/downtime) trends.

+This solution aligns with the reliability and operational excellence pillars of the [Microsoft Azure Well-Architected Framework](https://learn.microsoft.com/en-us/azure/well-architected/), which is a set of guiding tenets that you can use to improve the quality of a workload.
+One of the key considerations of the solution was reliability, which ensures that your application can meet the commitments you make to your customers.
+To support this, this solution helps to ensure that Azure applications are consistently reliable and meet the expectations of customers.
+In addition, this solution aligns with the operational excellence pillar from the aforementioned framework.
+This pillar ensures that processes can keep an application running in production.
+Combined, both pillars work to ensure that solutions remain active and consistently fulfill customer needs.
+For more information about the reliability and operational excellence pillars, see [Overview of the reliability pillar](https://learn.microsoft.com/en-us/azure/well-architected/resiliency/overview) and [Overview of the operational excellence pillar](https://learn.microsoft.com/en-us/azure/well-architected/devops/overview).

 ## Architecture

 The following diagram gives a high-level view of Observability solution.
 You may download the Visio file from [here](Images/architecture-raw.vsdx)